03 9853 7158

 Nearing Completion – Plastering & Painting

-The restoration of the plaster and paint work is nearly complete with the chapel to the left of the High Altar still to be completed.
-This was due to significant water damage over time.
+The restoration of the plaster and paint work is nearly complete with the Holy Spirit chapel to the right of the High Altar now commenced.
+This overall work was due to significant water damage over time.

 Picture